Todd Pratt: Post-playing career

 After his retirement, Pratt was named in the Mitchell Report as a user of performance-enhancing drugs.

 Pratt was the head baseball coach and athletic director at West Georgia Technical College, a member of the Georgia Collegiate Athletic Association, from 2011 to 2016, and the owner/head coach of the Carrollton Clippers (formerly known as Douglasville Bulls), a summer wooden-bat collegiate team playing in the Sunbelt Baseball League from 2009 to 2016.

 The board of directors of the Sunbelt Baseball League appointed Pratt to serve as the commissioner of the Sunbelt League from 2014 to 2016.
 He was a manager in the Miami Marlins organization for three seasons (Greensboro Grasshoppers during 2017–2018 and Jupiter Hammerheads during 2019).
 In January 2020, he was named commissioner of the Sunbelt Baseball League.

-As of at least 2022, he has been an advisor and special consultant to the general manager of a team in an MLB-partnered independent professional baseball league, the Glacier Range Riders.
+In November 2024, Pratt was named manager of the Glacier Range Riders, an independent baseball team of the Pioneer League in Kalispell, Montana.